domosekai/domosekai.github.io/sstp/help.md

 please note that you may need to refresh the VPN profiles on the new Mac version.

 To refresh a profile, you can either
-- Edit it and save, or
+- edit it and save, or
-- Export and re-import.
+- export and re-import.

 We are sorry for the inconvenience caused by the transition from an iOS app (only runs on Apple silicon) to a Mac app (also runs on Intel Macs).

 Please feel free to contact us if you still have questions.
+You can find our support email below.

 ## General